-A hands-on highlight from London Design Festival was Faye Toogood's The Cloakroom for the V&A. She created a customised trail of the museum that ultimately showcased materiality and craftsmanship that started at their Cloakroom.
+A hands-on interactive highlight from London Design Festival was Faye Toogood’s The Cloakroom for the V&A. She created a customised trail of the museum that ultimately showcased materiality and craftsmanship that started at their Cloakroom.
 Or as it was eloquently described in the literature a journey of discovery through the Museums collections.
 Firmly one of my LDF highlights from the festival

 Visitors chose and wore one of the 150 almost identical oversized foam coats inside which was a giant label that was in fact a map.
 The map outlined a route to view 10 sculptures of the same overcoat crafted in materials that reflected their position in the museum, very much like a scavenger hunt.
 Marble, wood and metal rivets were among the materials selected for the pieces.